 Body Position and Potter’s Wheel Height

-Many potters advise trying to keep a neutral spine by tipping your torso forward at the hip to the wheel.
-This will give you more leverage and will stop you from hunching over.
+I was advised to keep a neutral spine by tipping my torso forward at the hip to the wheel.
+This gives me more leverage and stops me from hunching over as much.

 Position Your Knees a Little Lower Than Your Hips